flatironinstitute/labbox-ephys/README.md

     - Update documentation - for users and developers
     - Create complete instructions for running labbox-ephys with local compute resource
 * 0.1.9 [in progress]
+    - reorganized labbox rec extractor [done]
+    - switch to using recordingObject throughout [done]
+    - switch to using sortingObject throughout [in-progress]
+    - when recording is deleted, also delete the associated sortings [in-progress]
+    - auto-convert sha1:// strings to hi.File() [done]
-    - Import from local disk [in progress]
+    - Import from local disk [done]
 * 0.1.10
     - Additional plots for sorting view
 * Other